Dementia Circle

 Why Early Understanding Matters

-Learning about dementia early allows families to:
+Learning about dementia symptoms early allows families to:

 • recognize changes sooner